syncfusion-content/typescript-docs/TypeScript/RadialMenu/image-customization.md

 You can customize the **Radial Menu’s** Center and Back images by using the **ImageClass** and **BackImageClass** properties.
 Every menu item can be added with image using **url** property.
 By using this **data-ej-imageClass** attribute, you can customize the **Radial Menu** center image.

 Sub-Items are also supported in the **Radial Menu**.
 To navigate Sub-Items, click the arrows in the outer ring and it displays the corresponding sub-items group.
 Clicking the center button when a sub-items group is shown, displays the items on the previous level.
 Nested **Radial Menu** has the second level back button.
-In this case, you can use the **data-ej-backImageClass** attribute to change your second level back button. **BackImageClass** is used to customize the **nestedRadialmenu** back image.
+In this case, you can use the **data-ej-backImageClass** attribute to change your second level back button. **BackImageClass** is used to customize the **nestedRadialMenu** back image.
 Refer to the following code example.

 You can add the page content with text-area by referring to this section.